daomasterdan/publicweb3chess/README.md

 Please note!

-This scripts.js file is simply for hackathon demonstration purposes in order to help judges determine the authenticity of our code.
+This scripts.js file is simply for demonstration purposes.

-Due to the nature of our codebase, we've had to obscure most of it for IP reasons.
+Due to the nature of our codebase, we've had to obscure certain parts.

 Our codebase includes several .js, .css, .html and .sol files to handle game logic, client/server side logic, UI customisations and solidity/transaction logic.